 Google Map |Opening Hours: Monday to Sunday, 6:30AM–10:30PM

 If you want to take your date to a place with a home-like ambiance, choose Balai.
 This slightly hidden restaurant has three things you need to overstay: awesome coffee, Wi-Fi, and a menu that consists of a wide variety of options from breakfast to dinner.
-A meal for each person will set you back at P300-P500, depending on appetite.
+A meal for each person will set you back at P300-P500, depending on your appetite.

 Google Map | Opening Hours: Monday to Sunday, 10AM – 12AM